zhaojjiang/openai-endpoint/README.md

 Runnging as an openai endpoint.

-This app should start on supported region's server.
+If app deployed on supported region, need no configuration.
+Else, need additional http proxy.